kingsley-igbede/Project-7/project7.md

 `sudo mount /dev/webdata-vg/lv-opt /mnt/opt`

-17. Install NFS server, configure it to start on reboot and make sure it is u and running
+17. Install NFS server, configure it to start on reboot and make sure it is up and running

 `sudo yum -y update`